rhazarian/node-red-contrib-hdl-buspro/README.md

 If you're looking for a event timer - check out [eztimer](https://github.com/mrgadget/node-red-contrib-eztimer).

 ## BusPro-Controller
-node that holds connection to IP Gateway of BusPro (Smart-Bus) network
+The node that holds connection to IP Gateway of BusPro (Smart-Bus) network (or broadcast address if using broadcast).

 ### Config
 ```js